Espoo: Income level

 The average income level in Espoo is higher than that in the rest of the capital region and particularly higher than that in the rest of Finland.
 In 2015, the taxable income in Espoo was 40% higher than in the rest of Finland.
 The unemployment rate in Espoo is high, but still lower than the average in Finland.
 The highest-income areas in Espoo, such as Westend and Haukilahti, are mainly located on the coast.
 These districts are part of the Tapiola major district, whose income level is significantly higher than the average in Espoo.
 The income level in the Matinkylä and Espoonlahti major districts is near the average in Espoo.
 The income level in the Leppävaara major district and particularly in the Vanha-Espoo major district is lower than the average in Espoo.

 The city of Espoo is not particularly segregated by major districts, instead the differences in income are significantly higher within the major districts as between them.
-In low-come major districts the average income level is near the average in Helsinki.
+In low-income major districts the average income level is near the average in Helsinki.
 In some areas, such as in Kivenlahti and Suvela, it even falls below the average in Vantaa.
 Areas consisting of detached houses generally have higher income levels than areas consisting of apartment buildings.